 Proudly serving Minnesota and Wisconsin - including Duluth, Minneapolis, Eau Claire and nearby areas

-The short answer is foundation settlement.
+The short answer is foundation trouble.
 But why is DBS predicting that more homeowners in the Northland will see foundation cracking and settling in the upcoming months?
 Let’s find out!

 Duluth News Tribune reports that we are currently 8.5 inches below average rainfall this year.
 The Arrowhead region of Lake Superior in the Northeastern part of the state as indicated on the map, is experiencing the fifth driest year on record.
-National drought tracking also shows that it has been a dry year in general - areas in Southwestern Minnesota, the Dakotas, as well as much of the Western United States are experiencing periods of extreme drought.
+National drought tracking also shows that it has been a dry year for the U.S. in general - areas in Southwestern Minnesota, the Dakotas, as well as much of the Western United States, are experiencing periods of extreme drought.

-To understand just how this impacts our homes, we have to take a look beneath the surface.
+To understand just how this impacts our homes locally, we have to take a look beneath the ground's surface.

 In turn, lots of rain, or springtime thawing, brings an abundance of moisture to the sediment.
 Because clay soil is unable to conduct water as well as silt and sand, it holds onto moisture longer, becomes heavier, and in turn places a large amount of inward pressure on your foundation.
 With nothing on the inside of the basement wall to support and counter this pressure, walls crack and buckle.
 Excess water also fuels washout of the soil beneath foundation footing and concrete slabs, creating a similar after-effect of unsupported space around your home.

 Starting as small wall cracks, foundation settlement can create symptoms like windows or doors that become difficult to open, bowing walls, and uneven floors.
-Here are some examples of foundation support projects we've done to permanently fix problems like these:
+Here are some examples of local foundation support systems we have installed to permanently stabilize homes:

 2. Protecting the value of your home.
 The Real Estate Seller Disclosure Act requires foundation repair needs to be disclosed to potential home buyers.
 Structural defects can decrease the value of a home by 10-20%.

 3. Ensuring the health and safety of your home and family.
-Give yourself the piece of mind knowing your home is going to be a safe and comfortable space for you and your loved ones for years to come.
+Give yourself peace of mind in knowing your home is going to be a safe and comfortable space for you and your loved ones for years to come.

-DBS has Design Specialists that are highly trained in diagnosing foundation settling.
+DBS has Design Specialists that are highly trained in diagnosing foundation issues like settling and shifting.
 Estimates are free, thorough, and no-obligation.
 Call us today at 218-525-0720 or fill out a contact form here.